Grandmaster Joseph E. Kim

 In 1989 he became a permanent athlete resident at the U.S. Olympic Training Center in Colorado Springs, Colorado.
 He was a multi time member of the U.S. National Taekwondo team including earning a bronze medal at the 1990 Pan Am Games and World Cup.
 GrandMaster Kim is a 2 time U.S. Olympic Festival Gold Medalist and National Champion.
 His competitive record can be viewed on his resume.

 GrandMaster Kim is also an accomplished coach in the NFL.
 He was hired by Bill Belichick of the Cleveland Browns in 1992 to assist in developing players fighting skills.
-Since then he has been active in NFL for 18 years working with 6 NFL teams, including the Cleveland Browns, Miami Dolphins, Green Bay Packers, Denver Broncos, Dallas Cowboys, and Buffalo Bills.
+Since then he has been active in NFL for 24 years working with 10 NFL teams, including the Cleveland Browns, Dallas Cowboys, Miami Dolphins, Green Bay Packers, Denver Broncos, Buffalo Bills, New York Giants, Kansas City Chiefs, Chicago Bears, Washington Redskins.
 He has worked for an Arena Football Team with the Tampa Bay Storm.
-He is currently working with the Buffalo Bills and Penn State University.
-GrandMaster Kim is the only Martial Artist in the world to work with 6 NFL teams.
+GrandMaster Kim is the only Martial Artist in the world to work with 10 NFL teams.

-GrandMaster Kim resides in Avon Lake, Oh, with his wife of 17 years, Jeana, and two beautiful daughters, Katie and Lexi.
+GrandMaster Kim resides in Avon Lake, Oh, with his wife since 1992, Jeana, and two beautiful daughters, Katie and Lexi.